-People come to therapy because they are unhappy with themselves or unfortunate things have happened to them.
+People sometimes come to therapy because they are unhappy with themselves or unfortunate things have happened to them.
 They may have lost a job or relationship, gotten into some kind of trouble, suffered a death of someone important, or had difficulties befall a loved one.
 What they want is support and guidance: relief.
 They are not looking to explore the past.
 They want help to get through it.

 Other times, people notice that they are repeating some kind of pattern that does not work well for them, or they find themselves stuck in an unpleasant state of mind or feeling.
 That is more complicated and takes more time.
 After all, those patterns may have taken a lifetime to develop.
 Often, something specific has happened recently to trigger or worsen those feelings.
 It may take some exploration to figure out – some priority to the immediate crisis or event, and then work to go underneath and find out what drives or contributes to things you want to change.
 It helps to have someone who can be objective: a therapist who is not part of your social circle, not someone that you worry about keeping it private, or worry about burdening with difficult feelings.
 Someone who can help you look at things and perhaps find a better way of understanding them, of putting the pieces back together differently that feels and works better for you.